vaibhavmew/New-Repo/README.md

 ### Version: 2.0.0

 ### Important
-1. Open the admins collection.
+1. Create an admins collection.
 2. Insert a new document with an email and password of your choice(Generate password at www.bcrypt-generator.com).
 3. Access the admin page using these credentials at http://localhost:5000/admin/login
 4. Create a new user once you have logged in.